Sutuphaa

-Sutuphaa was the king of Ahom kingdom from 1369 CE to 1376 CE after an interregnum, though historians differ regarding his year of accession, as some of them claim his year of accession was 1364.
-His reign was marked by conflicts with Chutia Kingdom, which later resulted in his treacherous murder, by the Chutias.
+Sutuphaa was the king of the Ahom kingdom in late medieval India from 1369 CE to 1376 CE.
+He ruled after an interregnum and historians differ regarding his year of accession, with some saying his rule began in 1364.
+His reign was marked by conflicts with the Sutiya kingdom, which later resulted in his treacherous murder by the Sutiyas.

 Ancestry and accession

 Sutuphaa was the second son of Ahom king Sukhaangphaa.
 After the death of his father, his elder brother Sukhrangpha ascended the throne.
 After a reign of thirty-two years, Sukhrangpha died in 1364 CE.
 Historians differ from this point.
 While accounts of early historians stated that after the death of Sukhrangpha, his brother Sutuphaa directly ascended the throne in 1364 CE.
 But modern historians, Padmeswar Gogoi and S. L. Baruah stated that there was a period of interregnum after the death of Sukhrangpha, from 1364 CE and 1369 CE, thereby placing the year of Sutuphaa’s accession in 1369 CE.